ant1passive/nlp2022-canary/README.md

 # nlp2022-canary

-This repository contains two demo programs involving web scraping and natural language processing:
+This repository contains a demo program involving web scraping and natural language processing.
+The program has the following functions:
-  1. A search engine that retrieves text from an excerpt of 100 Wikipedia articles using both Boolean and TF-IDF search.
+  1. A search engine that retrieves text from a local excerpt of 100 Wikipedia articles using both Boolean and TF-IDF search.
-  2. A web crawler that, given a URL to a Wikipedia article, looks at interlanguage links on that page and retrieves the article length for each language.
+  2. A web crawler that looks at interlanguage links of a Wikipedia article and and retrieves the article length for each language.

+When user makes a search using function (1), search results (if any) will appear tabulated.
+One of these results can be chosen for further analysis via a radio button in the rightmost column of the table.
+Clicking on "Analyse" will then run the web crawler.

+Even though the one-hundred-article Wikipedia excerpt for searches is a local file, the crawler accesses actual Wikipedia pages.
+It just takes the title of a search result as input and starts from the corresponding Wikipedia article on the internet.

-Both programs are used via web browser at `localhost:8000/search`.
+The program is used via web browser at `localhost:8000/search`.
 The programs employ Flask to serve a page to the browser.

-### How to try out the demos
+### Trying out the program

 Clone the git repository and change to `nlp2022-canary` directory: